gd-programming/gd.docs-v2/README.md

 ## IMPORTANT

-This version of the GD Docs is still in its early stages. if you are in need of documentation, it is recommended you visit [GD Docs v1](https://github.com/gd-programming/gddocs) until this version has a good amount of documentation
+This version of the GD Docs is still in its early stages.
+If you are in need of documentation, it is recommended you visit [GD Docs v1](https://github.com/gd-programming/gddocs) until this version has a good amount of documentation.

 ## Setup